 The shy albatross is listed as vulnerable under the Threatened Species Protection Act 1995.
 Three other albatrosses are also listed as vulnerable and a fourth, the wandering albatross, is listed as endangered.
-Albatross are threatened species because of two main factors.
+Albatross have threatened species because of two main factors.
 Firstly albatross are very slow maturers.
 Some species take up to ten years before they reach reproductive maturity.
 Then they only lay one egg every two years.
-Secondly their lifestyle leads them into danger.
+Secondly, their lifestyle leads them into danger.
 Albatross are great fliers.
 They leave their nest sites as juveniles and spend up to five years at sea.
 Albatross catch fish by diving under the water.
 These techniques have stood them in good stead for thousands of years.
-However human fishing practices have taken an incalculable toll on these sea birds.
+However human fishing practices have taken an incalculable toll on these seabirds.
 It’s estimated that up to 1 500 shy albatross are killed each year on longlines out of a total breeding population of 12 000.
 Albatross get caught when the longlines are newly baited and cast into the water.
 The birds feed on the still floating fish bait, become hooked and are then dragged under the water and drowned.

 Wildlife officers have been developing practical and economically viable solutions to stop albatross from longline tuna fishing.
 These include an automatic bait caster which consistently throws the bait further from the boat.
 Lines thrown closer to the boat are pushed to the surface by the action of the propeller.
-Also several juveniles have been fitted with transmitters.
+Also, several juveniles have been fitted with transmitters.
 This will show their migration routes and where they congregate at certain times of the year.
 This information can then be used to try and reduce seabird by-catch.
 Such strategies are being adopted by the longlining companies and included in national regulations.
 Education of both the general public and longlining companies is a very important part in helping to reduce such threats to these birds.

 Whitebreasted Cormorant – Phalacrocorax carbo